-As children grow older through the school, they are encouraged to take responsibility for what goes on their plates.
-This includes suitable food groups of protein and carbohydrates but also to avoid meals if unsuitable.
+As children grow older and progress through the school, they are encouraged to take responsibility for their food intake.
+This includes suitable food groups of protein and carbohydrates but also to avoid meals if unsuitable for them.
 This responsibility is shared with the catering staff, teaching staff, medical team and parents.